 - Even healthy contacts (including unimmunised children and adults) may benefit from post-exposure vaccination.

-Rates of complications vary by age, geographical region and outbreak.
+Rates of complications vary by age, geographical region and outbreak but are estimated to be in the order of 10-20% in developed countries.
 They increase where factors such as co-existent immunodeficiency, malnutrition, vitamin A deficiency, pregnancy and high exposure levels due to overcrowding exist.

 - Giant cell pneumonitis in immunocompromised patients presents 2-3 weeks following infection with measles, with worsening breathing.